March 15, 2022

 DOWNLOAD: ADMINISTRATION FACT SHEET (NO WILL).

 ***It is imperative that you include a daytime phone number and/or valid email address when you contact our office!
 Failure to do so may result in a significant delay in the probate/administration process.***

 You may send the following documents via mail to our attention to assist in processing a PROBATE through our office at this time:

-1. Last Will & Testament (if sending the original, you MUST send it via FedEx, UPS, certified/registered mail.
-In other words, it MUST be tracked however you choose to send the original to our attention).
-IMPORTANT NOTE: Please allow two weeks for mailing and processing time once you have sent your documents prior to calling for a follow up due to the tremendous high volume response to our new system.
+1. Last Will & Testament IMPORTANT NOTE: If sending the original, you MUST send it via FedEx, UPS, certified/registered mail.
+In other words, it MUST be tracked however you choose to send the original to our attention.
+Please allow two weeks for mailing and processing time once you have sent your documents prior to calling for a follow up due to the tremendous high volume response to our new system.

-IMPORTANT NOTE: Please allow two weeks for mailing and processing time once you have sent your documents prior to calling for a follow up due to the tremendous high volume response to our new system.
+IMPORTANT NOTE: If sending the original, you MUST send it via FedEx, UPS, certified/registered mail.
+In other words, it MUST be tracked however you choose to send the original to our attention.
+Please allow two weeks for mailing and processing time once you have sent your documents prior to calling for a follow up due to the tremendous high volume response to our new system.

 2. Certified copy of the death certificate (raised seal)

 IMPORTANT NOTE: We REQUIRE that you send us at the very least a copy of the death certificate as a part of your initial inquiry.
 And, as outlined below, we will also require a certified copy of the death certificate (with a raised seal) to finalize the matter.